 - Hirsutella sinensis

 Herbs and supplements aren’t regulated by the U.S. Food and Drug Administration (FDA).
-It’s possible to get a product that’s contaminated or of poor quality, especially for Cordyceps.
-Buy your Cordyceps from a reputable source.
+It’s possible to get a product that’s contaminated or of poor quality, especially for C. sinensis.
+Buy your C. sinensis from a reputable source.
 Some sellers may pass off fake mushrooms as the real kind, which can be expensive.

 C. sinensis is both a fungus and a caterpillar.
 It grows out of the ground from caterpillar bodies in the high altitudes of the Himalayas and the Tibetan plateau.
 Uncultured fungus doesn’t have the same medicinal effect.

 Cultured C. sinensis starts as a spore in the winter.
-The spore lands on a particular moth caterpillar and enters the body of the caterpillar.
+The spore lands on a particular moth caterpillar and enters the caterpillar’s body.
 The caterpillar buries itself into the soil before it dies.
 When summer comes around, the fungus grows like a plant from the caterpillar’s head with the appearance of a thin, orange finger.

 C. sinensis is also thought to increase the production of adenosine triphosphate (ATP), which is essential for delivering energy to the muscles.
 This may improve the way your body uses oxygen.